 42 Front Street, Dillsboro NC • 800-962-1911

-Dillsboro Light & Luminaries are held over the first two weekends of December in the small NC mountain town of Dillsboro (just 3.8 miles west of Sylva NC).
+Dillsboro’s beloved Light & Luminaries celebration is held in early to mid-December in the small NC mountain town of Dillsboro (just 3.8 miles west of Sylva NC).

 The Christmas town will be all lit up for the holidays, with 2,500 candles in white bags as well as an extensive collection of more modern twinkling Christmas lights.